 Related context

-Reducing waiting times usually depends on truck delivery planning, truck appointment system and improved dock coordination .
+Reducing waiting times usually depends on clearer appointment windows, better arrival balancing and improved dock management system visibility during the day.

 Where it matters most